Ychap/JA-AdventurePack/JA#BGT_AdvPack/readme/components.md

 29. __RESTORED: Keelor & Nasha__ (Also included in Northern Tales of the Sword Coast)

-    Save a wounded dwarf at the Bear River and then later find his sister in Baldurs Gate city.
+    Save a wounded dwarf at the Bear River and then later find his sister in Baldur's Gate city.

 30. __RESTORED: Marl - Tavern brawl at Feldepost's Inn__